kaguilera23/sunshine-rain-dashboard/README.md

-# Weather Dashboard
+# ☀️ Weather Dashboard ☔

 ## Description

 This application allows you to check and visualize the weather for the city of your choice.
-Not only will today's weather display at the top of the screen, a future five day forecase will also display below it, allowing you to plan a trip, date, or self-care day as needed.
+Not only will today's weather display at the top of the screen, a future five day forecase will also display below it, allowing you to plan a trip, date, or self-care day as needed!

 ## Installation